AceWiki/AceWiki/README.md

 ----------------

 AceWiki and the ACE Editor are web applications that have to be run as Java servlets.
-In order to do so, a web application archive (WAR) file has to be built.
-This can be done with the following Ant command:
+In order to build the war-file from the AceWiki sources, you have to run the following Ant command:

     ant createwebapps